mvexel/ama/readme.md

 - Ensure your question hasn't already been answered.
 - Use a succinct title and description.
-- Bugs & feature requests should be opened on the relevant issue tracker.
-- Support questions are better asked on Stack Overflow.
 - Be civil and polite.